-- [†] The U.S. Environmental Protection Agency or the California Air Resources Board has determined that the failure to perform this maintenance item will not nullify the emission warranty or limit recall liability prior to the completion of the vehicle's useful life.
-We, however, urge that all recommended maintenance services be performed at the indicated intervals and the maintenance be recorded. - # Lubricate the front suspension, kingpin bushings, steering linkage, transmission shift linkage, transfer case shift linkage, parking brake cable guides, rear driveline center splines, front axle propshaft splines and brake pedal springs.
-Ball joints and kingpin bushings should not be lubricated unless their temperature is 10°F (-12°C) or higher, or they could be damaged.
+[†] The U.S. Environmental Protection Agency or the California Air Resources Board has determined that the failure to perform this maintenance item will not nullify the emission warranty or limit recall liability prior to the completion of the vehicle's useful life.
+We, however, urge that all recommended maintenance services be performed at the indicated intervals and the maintenance be recorded.

+Lubricate the front suspension, ball joints, steering linkage, parking brake cable guides, propshaft splines, universal joints and brake pedal springs. + A good time to check your brakes is during tire rotation.
+See "Brake System Inspection" under "Periodic Maintenance Inspections" in Part C of this schedule.